 El Rodeo Elementary School

-- El Rodeo Elementary School's student population of 684 students has stayed relatively flat over five school years.
+- El Rodeo Elementary School's student population of 643 students has declined by 5% over five school years.

 |Grades Offered||Grades Kindergarten-8|

 - El Rodeo Elementary School's student:teacher ratio of 16:1 has decreased from 17:1 over five school years.